batcholi/XenonCode/README.md

 - All functions, including timers, are executed atomically, preventing any data-race
 - Function arguments are always passed by copy, a function cannot modify the variables placed in its argument list
 - Trailing functions DO modify the value of the leading variable
-- Variable assignations always copy the value
+- Variable assignments always copy the value
 - Divisions by zero result in the value zero.
 It is at the responsibility of the user to make sure to account for it.

 ### Basic rules